 There are two alternatives to dentures: dental implants and tooth-supported fixed bridges.

 Dental implants have become one of the most popular tooth restoration options since they closely resemble natural teeth.
-Since dental implants are more expensive than dentures and require healthy gums and jawbone for implantation, not everyone is suitable for this type of treatment.
+Since dental implants are more expensive than dentures and require healthy gums and jawbones for implantation, not everyone is suitable for this type of treatment.

 While in tooth-supported fixed bridges, both sides of the gap are crowned.
 They serve as anchor teeth for the false replacement tooth in the middle, also called abutment teeth.
 Since the bridge is cemented into place, a dentist can only remove it.

 The cost of a denture depends on the type of artificial teeth needed, the materials to be used, and the location of the dental clinic.
 The cost of an upper and lower traditional denture in Western Australia can reach $4,000.
 In contrast, the total cost of upper or lower dentures (but not both) can cost as much as $2,200, according to the 2020 National Dental Fee Survey.